webcomponents/webcomponents.github.io/src/documents/articles/a-quick-polymer-introduction.html.md

 Web components are a set of standards for creating reusable HTML elements.

-For example if you wanted to create an image carousel, you could make a new html element <code>&lt;image-carousel&gt;</code> put all the JS and CSS inside, and use this element anywhere you want.
+For example if you wanted to create an image carousel, you could make a new html element <code>&lt;image-carousel&gt;</code>, with all it's JavaScript and CSS inside the element itself.
+After that is done, you could use this element anywhere in your document.

-A key feature is the Shadow DOM, which encapsulates everything inside your element.
-So in the example above, CSS and JS won't interfere from the outside preventing JS conflicts and CSS bleed.
+A key feature of Web Components is the Shadow DOM, which encapsulates everything inside your element.
+So in the example above, CSS and JS won't interfere from other elements or global scripts, preventing JS conflicts and CSS bleed.

 ## Browser support?